STEM Year 7-8

 Students will conduct research and use their scientific observation skills to deepen their understanding of Australian animals and nesting boxes.

-Your zoo visit will include: Introduction (for arrivals between 9:50am-10:10am), Healesville Sanctuary Teacher workshop, Spirits of the Sky presentation and keeper talks.
-Check out your Teaching Guide for other ideas of what to do at the zoo.
+Your Sanctuary visit will include: A Welcome (for arrivals between 9:50am-10:10am), a Healesville Sanctuary Teacher workshop (40 minutes), Spirits of the Sky presentation and keeper talks.
+Check out your Teaching Guide for other ideas of what to do at the Sanctuary.